robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 * Related-Bug: #1234567 -- use 'Related-Bug' if the commit is merely related to the referenced bug

 The # is optional but be sure to add a space after the colon - the integration doesn't work otherwise.
+A single commit should not normally be used to fix unrelated bugs.
+In cases where a single commit does address multiple (related) bugs, one of the above keywords must be used for each bug.

-Note that when you mention Closes-Bug in the review request for a series, only that particular series which the bug is fixed for will get updated to "Fix committed".
+Note that when you mention Partial-Bug/Closes-Bug in the review request for a series, only that particular series which the bug is fixed for will get updated to "In Progress"/"Fix committed".
 If the bug doesn't have the series in question, it doesn't get updated.

 ###### Documentation ######